Online Health Chat with Christian Nasr, MD, Mary Vouyiouklis, MD, & Rosemarie Metzger, MD

 Mary Vouyiouklis, MD is an endocrinologist in the Department of Endocrinology, Diabetes and Metabolism in Cleveland Clinic’s Endocrinology & Metabolism Institute.
 She is board certified in internal medicine - endocrinology, diabetes and metabolism.
 A medical school graduate of the Albert Einstein College of Medicine, in New York, N.Y. she completed her residency in internal medicine and fellowship in endocrinology, diabetes and metabolism at New York University Langone Medical Center, in New York, N.Y.
 Dr. Vouyiouklis’s specialty interests include thyroid cancer and disorders, thyroid in pregnancy, type 1 and type 2 diabetes, Turner’s syndrome and hyperparathyroidism.
 Dr. Vouyiouklis sees patients at Cleveland Clinic main campus, and at the Cleveland Clinic family health centers in Solon and Willoughby.

-Rosemarie Metzger, MD is an endocrine surgeon in the Department of Endocrine Surgery in Cleveland Clinic’s Endocrinology & Metabolism Institute.
+Rosemarie Metzger, MD is an endocrine surgeon.
 A graduate of the University of Wisconsin Medical School, in Madison, Wisc., Dr. Metzger completed her residency in general surgery at the University of Virginia Medical Center, in Charlottesville, Va., and fellowship in endocrine surgery at Cleveland Clinic.
 Dr. Metzger’s specialty interests include thyroid cancer and nodules, parathyroid and calcium disorders, goiters, and adrenal gland disease.
 She performs surgery at Cleveland Clinic Center for Endocrine Surgery at the main campus.

 Let’s Chat About Lifestyle Choices: Root Causes of Chronic Diseases